 The term "Planning Applications" covers a large range of different types of applications ranging from householder development to agricultural buildings.
-The Development Control Section deals with all of these applications.
+The Development Management section deals with all of these applications.

 or by post.

 Postal applications must utilise the correct 1APP form and include the plans and particulars detailed within the form.
-The Development Control Section may request further details prior to validation depending on the particular case.
+The Development Management section may request further details prior to validation depending on the particular case.
 The appropriate fee should be enclosed with the application.

 Once submitted we have 8 weeks (13 weeks for major applications or less for certain other applications) to determine the application taking account of policies within the Development Plan and other policy documents, consultee responses, neighbour comments and other material considerations.
 If we fail to reach a decision within this time limit there is the right of appeal against non-determination.